ericclemmons/node-recorder/README.md

 1. Suppose you login by calling `/login?user=foo&password=bar`.
 2. The response contains `{ "token": "abc123" }3.
 Now, to get data, you call`/api?token=abc123`.

-When recording fixtures, the token `abc123` isn't clearly associated with the user `foo`.
+When recording recordings, the token `abc123` isn't clearly associated with the user `foo`.

-To address this, you can `identify` the `request` and `response`, so that the fixtures are aliased accordingly:
+To address this, you can `identify` the `request` and `response`, so that the recordings are aliased accordingly:

 ```js
 identify(request, response) {